Welcome to

 “I tore myself away from the safe comfort of certainties through my love for truth - and truth rewarded me.”

-•Maybe you and your partner are considering opening your marriage to new partners, or you already practice polyamory or ethical nonmonogamy (ENM).
-Practicing healthy communication, building agreements, and integrity are always talking points.
-I am a ENM-affirming therapist, and with trust & intention, I whole-heartedly believe you can negotiate your relationship to look and work the way which makes the most sense for you and your partner/s.
+•Are you and your partner considering opening your marriage to new partners, or already practicing polyamory or ethical nonmonogamy (ENM)?
+I am a ENM-affirming therapist, and with trust & intention I whole-heartedly believe you can negotiate your relationship to look and work the way which makes the most sense for you and your partner/s.

 •You might have the nagging question of "Is this really abuse?” and feel unsteady or even confused around your partner.
 You may feel constantly criticized or examined, guilty for some reason you can’t pinpoint, desperate to understand how you ended up here, in this isolating, dark place.
-Uncovering and processing psychological or emotional abuse is a practice in accepting a new, uncomfy narrative.
-And it is brave & necessary.
+Uncovering and processing psychological or emotional abuse is a brave practice in accepting a new, uncomfortable narrative.

-Divorces and break-ups can feel isolating, scary, and up-ending, and often these experiences can have you questioning everything you thought you knew.
-I have experience helping individuals and couples navigate through this turbulent, transitional time.
+•Divorces and break-ups can feel isolating, scary, and up-ending, and often these experiences can have you questioning everything you thought you knew.
+I have experience helping individuals and couples navigate through this turbulent time.
 I can help you discover your own boundaries and needs as you work through the pain and loss which comes with severing a partnership.
 I believe boundary-work is vital in order to uncover the next chapter of one’s life.

 ar•chi•pel•a•go